Already a fan favorite, Javier Baez is searching for consistency

 Maybe the switch got flipped over the last couple of days, as Maddon has a theory on hitters who possess low batting averages.

-“It’s hard to get a young player to accept his walks because they want that number (batting average) to get better,” Maddon explained.
+“It’s hard to get a young player to accept his walks because they want that number [batting average] to get better,” Maddon explained.
 “That makes you swing at even more bad pitches.
 If you do get a few hits you have a greater propensity to not swing at everything because you’re not just worried about getting that number up to where you want it to be.”

 So perhaps Baez will be thanking the Phillies by the time they leave town, as they may have allowed him to settle in now that he raised his average about 60 points in two days.
 Plus, we’re getting deeper into the season now -- always a good thing for slow starters.